Parcel Delivery Management Services, from The Whistl Group visit parcels website

-What are the customer service needs of the retail buyer?
+What are the Customer Service Needs of the Retail Buyer?

 July 2021

 To truly excel as an online retailer, merchants must get every component of the customer journey right.
 From your website user experience to product sourcing, fulfilment and delivery, get any of these elements wrong and you can say goodbye to repeat business.
-At each of these stages, customers will have to overcome objections and this is where your own, or outsourced customer service department can help ensure their needs are met and their concerns are remedied.
+At each of these stages, customers will have to overcome objections, and this is where your own, or outsourced customer service department can help ensure their needs are met and their concerns are remedied.

-So according to Whistl’s own, and third party research, what do today’s customers want from you, the online retailer, and what can you do to keep them coming back for more?
+So, according to Whistl’s own and third-party research, what do today’s customers want from you, the online retailer, and what can you do to keep them coming back for more?
 Here is a list of the key things consumers expect.

 Customers want empathy

-When you show empathy to others this reduces their defensive energy and increases their positive energy.
+When you show empathy to others, this reduces their defensive energy and increases their positive energy.
 This will help you solve customers' problems more easily, and help them self-serve more effectively.

 Customer Empathy Map.png